-The contents may be something like: <path>/video/vid.mov = mp4 libx265 bitrate 4000000
+The contents may be something like: <path>/video/vid.mov = mp4 libx265 bitrate 4000000 for example: <path>/audio/aud.mov = mp4 pcm_mulaw

 This will code an mp4 formatted file using the lib264 codec encoder.

 For audio and video together, the mux format must agree between the aud.mov and vid.mov files when they are to be used together.
 The stream muxer must be the same for the all the streams in the file being written.